 Washington, D.C.
-20549 FORM 10-K - x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the Fiscal Year Ended January 31, 2015 OR ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From to Commission File Number: 001-34918 • VERA BRADLEY, INC (Exact name of registrant as specified in its charter) Indiana - 27-2935063 (State or other jurisdiction incorporation or organizati (I.R.S.
-Employer Identification No.) 12420 Stonebridge Ro Roanoke, Indiana (Address of principal executive 46783 (Zip Code) (Hadress of principal executive (877) 708-8372 (Registrant's telephone number, including area code) (Esp Couc) 9 Act: Title of each class Common Stock of each exchange on which registered ASDAQ Global Select Market 9 Securities registered pursuant to Section 12(g) of the A None act: Indicate by check mark if the registrant is a v vell-known seasoned issuer, as defined in Rule 405 of the - Securities Act.
-Yes □ No x Indicate by check mark if the registrant is no t required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No x t (1) has filed all reports required to be filed by Section 1 er period that the registrant was required to file such report. \Box t has submitted electronically and posted on its corporate tule 405 of Regulation S-T (§232.405 of this chapter) during post such files).
-Yes x No \square quent filers pursuant to Item 405 of Regulation S-K (§ 22 nowledge, in definitive proxy or information statements in t is a large accelerated filer, an accelerated filer, a non-ac crated filer" and "smaller reporting company" in Rule 12b Large accelerated filer Accelerated filer x

-The registrant had 39,838,067 shares of its common stock outstanding as of March 31, 2015.
+20549

+FORM 10-K

+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Fiscal Year Ended January 30, 2016

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Transition Period From to Commission File Number: 001-34918

+Vera Bradley

+VERA BRADLEY, INC.

+(Exact name of registrant as specified in its charter)

+Indiana

+(State or other jurisdiction of incorporation or organization)

+12420 Stonebridge Road, Roanoke, Indiana (Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock Name of each exchange on which registered The NASDAQ Global Select Market

+(I.R.S.
+Employer

+Identification No.)

+(Zip Code)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No x

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No x

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No \Box

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer